We are going to explore the difference between VT vs VTI.

 However, this does not affect the companies represented in the fund.
 These stocks have a significant international presence.

 Take a look at the historical chart below.
 You can see that the returns for VTI and the S&P 500 have been nearly identical over the last 10 years.

 However, remember that this does not guarantee that the next 10 years will look the same.

 Here are the top 10 holdings for the Vanguard Total Stock Market ETF (VTI):

 The fund has $1.3 trillion in total net assets.

-VTI is largely made up of Apple, Microsoft, Google, Amazon, and Meta and provides exposure to over 3000 stocks.
+VTI comprises Apple, Microsoft, Google, Amazon, and Berkshire and provides exposure to over 3,000 stocks.

-The top 10 holdings of VTI make up 25% of the ETF, which is more than VT, as we will see next.
+As we will see next, the top 10 holdings of VTI make up 21% of the ETF, which is more than VT.

 No Minimum Investment

 VT and VTI are exchange-traded funds (ETFs), so there is no minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance. ***(Get $100 When You Use This Link)***